How to Stop Internal Window Condensation (Causes & Fixes)

 The Danger of Cold Walls:

-It is crucial to understand that it’s not just your windows at risk.
+It is crucial to understand that it is not just your windows at risk.
 If you try to save money by letting your house get too cold during the winter, the actual fabric of the building (your solid or cavity walls) drops in temperature.
 When the warm, moist air inside your home inevitably touches these freezing external walls, the condensation forms directly on the plaster or wallpaper instead.
-Over time, this constant dampness inevitably leads to severe black mould growth spreading across your walls and ceilings.
+Over time, this constant dampness inevitably leads to severe black mould growth spreading rapidly across your walls and ceilings.

 Medical Warning: According to the NHS official guidance on damp and mould, inhaling or touching mould spores can cause respiratory infections, asthma attacks, sneezing, and red eyes—particularly in babies, children, and the elderly.